Paying for Hospice Care

 There are a few “hospice houses” in New Jersey, also called “hospice residences.”
 These are free-standing residences, each run by a licensed hospice for hospice patients who have no other appropriate site to receive hospice services.
 These are home-like settings in which hospice patients are expected to reside until they die.
 Most New Jersey hospices do not sponsor their own privately run hospice house(s).

-For those hospices that do offer a hospice house, it is the decision of the hospice organization whether to admit a patient to the hospice house.
-The hospice will take into account such factors as the absence of a primary caregiver at home, financial resources available to the family, financial resources available to the hospice, family readiness to accept the patient back home, and the safety of the patient’s home environment.
+For hospices that do offer a hospice house, the decision to admit a patient to the hospice house is made by the hospice organization.
+The hospice will take into account factors such as the absence of a primary caregiver at home, the family’s financial resources, the hospice’s financial resources, the family’s readiness to accept the patient back home, and the safety of the patient’s home environment.

-Policies regarding admission and room and board payment are determined by the individual hospice agency.
+Policies regarding admissions and room-and-board payment are determined by each hospice agency.
 To find out if a hospice house exists near you, call NJHPCO at 908-233-0060.

 How would I pay for care in a hospice house residence?

 This is a matter to be worked out between the hospice and the family.
-If you believe a prospective hospice patient can only be cared for in a hospice residence, contact the social worker at one of the hospices that have a hospice house (call NJHPCO at 908-233-0060 to find which hospices have houses).
+If you believe a prospective hospice patient can only be cared for in a hospice residence, contact the social worker at a hospice with a hospice house (call NJHPCO at 908-233-0060 to find which hospices have houses).
 The hospice will require a financial assessment of the family’s resources and insurance coverage before admitting the patient to the hospice house.
 Requests for placement at a hospice house far exceed the number of available beds.

 Can I get hospice care in an assisted living residence?